-- Data Management: This part is made up of a set of tools that can be used to export and import data in other formats to or from the KEEL format, data edition and visualization, to apply partitioning to data and so on. - Design of Experiments: The aim of this part is the design of the desired experimentation over the selected data sets and the provision of many options in different areas: type of validation, type of learning (classification, regression, unsupervised learning) and so on.
-Once the experiment has been generated, the user may execute it in batch mode. - Educational Experiments: With a similar structure to the previous part, this allows for the design of experiments that can be run step-by-step in order to display the learning process of a certain model by using the software tool for educational purposes.
+- Data Management: This part is made up of a set of tools that can be used to export and import data in other formats to or from the KEEL format, data edition and visualization, to apply partitioning to data and so on. - Design of Experiments: The aim of this part is the design of the desired experimentation over the selected data sets and the provision of

+• Educational Experiments: With a similar structure to the previous part, this allows for the design of experiments that can be run step-by-step in order to display the learning process of a certain model by using the software tool for educational purposes.